The Near-Exhaustive Sleep Guide for Parents

-The Sleep Foundation has some pretty standard recommendations for dealing with nightmares, including nightlights, security objects, and avoiding scary television shows.
+Our experts have some pretty standard recommendations for dealing with nightmares, including nightlights, security objects, and avoiding scary television shows.
 We also liked The Baby Sleep Site’s recommendation to acknowledge that “your child’s fear is real.
 The events of your little one’s nightmare may be fictional, but his fear isn’t.
 Respect your toddler’s…feelings, and offer plenty of comfort and reassurance.”

 Joanna at LazyMomsBlog.com had a great idea that we hadn’t come across elsewhere.
 She suggests setting aside time during your bedtime routine to talk to your little one about their day: what they liked, what they didn’t like, and anything else that provoked strong emotions.
 Toddlers are still learning to manage big feelings, and this process often manifests itself through dreams — good or bad.
 Giving your toddler a chance to talk about the things that stood out to them will help them work through those emotions so they (hopefully) don’t show up in their dreams.

 Still, says Joanna, your little one will have nightmares — it’s inevitable.
 When they do, she suggests reminding them “that they are not alone, and that they are safe.
 Tell them that they can always come and cuddle you (or call you)…Tell them it happens to you too, and tell them how you deal with it…Let them know it’s normal and that it will pass.”